NEWS ABOUT OUR CENTRE

-After almost 25 years based at what is now the Havant Academy, we have moved to the under ground floor of St Francis church above.
-This gives us the chance to meet in the daytime as well as evenings as the need arises.
+After almost 35 years ago based at what is now the Havant Academy, we moved to the under ground floor, the Undercroft, of St Francis church in Leigh Park.
+This gave us the chance to meet in the daytime as well as evenings as the need arose.
 So who and what are we?
 Well, during our life we have done our best to keep growing with technology and so have a very wide range of research material.

 It is often thought by the description of the word 'Meeting' implies that we are the same as any other Family History Society, but that is a long way from the truth in many ways.
 We have strong records for the Havant and Portsmouth areas together with Hampshire and Sussex and the Isle of Wight,but we go wider afield than that and cover a lot of the United Kingdom and even the rest of the world.

 We are, in fact, a Record Office with microfiche readers and online computers.
 We have an incredible number of microfiche and CDs including the IGI for the whole world.
 Until the pandemic we welcomed visitors at any stage of their researches and we also gave one-to-one instruction and help if needed.
 During the pandemic we lost over sixty per cent of our members through death of more than single members of families and so we had to partially close down but we have been able to keep our web site going and that still gives us over 5,000 visitors each month.
 We hope that everyone understands the action we have had to take and as the months go by we will gradually be able to get back to normal and so re-open our Centre once more.